The quest for excellence is not only in academics, but also in all aspects of school life. All students participate in a multi-dimensional curriculum.

 Children are encouraged to speak, sing, dance, act, appreciate, play, exercise, draw, paint, do craft, predict, analyse, draw conclusions, measure, classify and record.
 They are exposed to the pre-reading and pre-writing skills.
 Ample opportunities are provided for honing these skills, which cut right through the Kindergarten and the primary curriculum.
 Excursions and out door activity form a major part of the Kindergarten activities.

 Class and house assemblies give children a platform to display their talents.
-Cultural Evenings, Annual Day and Sports Festival are some of the Annual functions to which parents are invited.
+Cultural Evenings, Annual Day, Parents Orientation and Sports Festival are some of the Annual functions to which parents are invited.
 The themes of the items presented are value based.